 - Add leaves to the compost pile, where they are an important carbon source.
 The most efficient compost pile will have far more leaves and other brown, carbon-rich materials than green, nitrogen-rich materials such as green plants and vegetable scraps.

 - Shred leaves into small pieces and they will break down faster in the compost.
-They also won’t blow around when used as mulch.
+They also won’t blow around as much when used as mulch.
 It’s easy: Just rake them into a pile on the lawn and run the lawnmower over the pile a couple of times.

 - Rake whole leaves off the lawn so they don’t form a mat over the grass all winter.
 It’s fine to scatter some shredded leaves there; in fact, they’re good food for the microorganisms that live in the soil and nurture the grass.